folinimarc/os_gis_sandbox/README.md

 are good to go.

 > _Good to know:_
-> - All your data and configurations (e.g. pgAdmin database
+> - All your data and configurations (e.g. pgAdmin database connections) will be
-> connections) will be preserved.
+> preserved.
-> - If you want to reset the data for ALL containers, add -v to
+> - If you want to reset the data for ALL containers, add -v to the docker
-> the docker compose down command.
-If you want to selectively reset the data,
+> compose down command.
+If you want to selectively reset the data, open Docker
-> open Docker Desktop and delete the respective volume in the volumes tab.
-Upon
+> Desktop and delete the respective volume in the volumes tab.
+Upon running the
-> running the next docker compose up command you have a nice clean reset.
+> next docker compose up command you have a nice clean reset.

-## (optional) How to run JupyterLab-GeoEnv alone?
+## (optional) How to run JupyterLab-GeoEnv as stand-alone?
 The folder _jupyterlabgeoenv_ contains a Dockerfile that allows to spin up a JupyterLab instance whose kernel has access to many common packages like Fiona, Shapely, GeoPandas, Rasterio, etc. which work neatly together.
 Concentrate on